kubowania/netflix-clone-graphql-datastax/README.md

     }
   }
 ```
-> ℹ️ To get more movie data check the file queries.md file
+> ℹ️ To get more movie data check the files in the `data` folder.

 *👁️ Expected output*
 ![image](img/graphql-playground-5.png?raw=true)